Adolis García Player Props: Rangers vs. Angels

-Adolis Garcia, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Tyler Anderson on the mound, May 5 at 9:38 PM ET.
+Adolis Garcia, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the mound, May 6 at 9:07 PM ET.

-In his previous game he had a hitless performance (0-for-4 with an RBI) against the Diamondbacks.
+He had a hitless showing in his last game (0-for-3 with an RBI) against the Angels.

 Adolis García Game Info & Props vs. the Angels